Course Name: Newport Country Club

 Hole Descriptions: I first want to thank my generous host and dad for getting us on Newport C.C.
 It is one of the most exclusive courses in America and one I am very privileged to have played.

 The layout here is simply sublime.
 I expected the course to heavily utilize the Atlantic Ocean, but instead it plays just inland, offering views from several holes.
 The real superstar at Newport Country Club is the magnificent clubhouse.
 Tillinghast understood this, and placed it centrally on the property.
 Holes 1, 9, 10, 13, 14, and 18 are directly attached the clubhouse, and views are readily available on almost every hole.
+Speaking of Tillinghast, I think Newport C.C. demonstrates how versatile of an architect he was.
+While his other major works are inland designs (Bethpage Black, Winged Foot, Quaker Ridge), he obviously could work well with links-style land too.

 At a stout 7000+ yards from the par 70 Tips, Newport C.C. is plenty long enough to challenge the world’s best.
 However, the main defenses of the course come in the form of bunkering and wind.
 In the summer, a strong southwesterly gust continually blows off the Ocean, and the layout has a perfect balance of downwind, sidewind, and into-the-wind holes.